nxskok/notes/slides_c32.md

 - Add 1 to first element of `u`, add 2 to second.
-- Go back to beginning of `w` to find something to add: add 1 to 3rd element of `u`, 2 to 4th element, 1 to 5th. xxx
+- Go back to beginning of `w` to find something to add: add 1 to 3rd element of `u`, 2 to 4th element, 1 to 5th.

-## How R does this xxx
+## How R does this

 - Keep re-using shorter vector until reach length of longer one.
-- “recycling”.
+- “Recycling”.
-- if the longer vector's length not a multiple of the shorter vector's length, get a warning (probably not what you want).
+- If the longer vector's length not a multiple of the shorter vector's length, get a warning (probably not what you want).
 - Same idea is used when multiplying a vector by a number: the number keeps getting recycled.